Skip to main content

 Filtering Options

-When using the Slack Message Reader as a trigger, two important filtering options help you control exactly which messages will start your flow:
+When using the Slack Message Reader as a trigger, two important filtering options help you control exactly which messages will start your workflow:

 This toggle controls whether automated messages should trigger your flow.

-• No (Default): All messages will trigger your flow, including those from bots and integrations
+• No (Default): All messages will trigger your flow, including those from bots and applications

 • Yes (Recommended): Only human-generated messages will trigger your flow